 Wunderkammer: the room of wonders.
 The Renaissance saw the flourishing of the arts, sciences and culture while the study of new commercial horizons encouraged explorations beyond known borders.
 European scholars in the XVI century therefore came to possess an incredible variety of objects, plants and animals, some of which had already been the subject of legends in Mediaeval bestiaries and travellers’ tales in times long past.
 This is how the first collections that adorned scholars’ private cabinets originated, transforming them into real rooms of wonders, more alchemistical than scientific in nature.
 In the first half of the 1700s these wunderkammer began to be opened to the public, thus paving the way for the future scientific museums.

 Museum and Science.
 As a result of the experimental scientific method introduced during the 17th century, trust in reason and the primacy of science were established during the enlightened eighteenth century.
 The tendency to amaze with a wealth of shapes and sizes and the abundance of finds was replaced by the need to study the extraordinary variety of organisms and natural products adopting a common and ordered method of classification.
 As did their counterparts in other countries, naturalists in Venetia undertook systematic studies throughout their territory and created outstanding collections.
-Together with publications, manuscripts and scientific correspondence, many of these represent the initial nucleus of the considerable patrimony of the Natural History Museum in Venice.
+Together with publications, manuscripts and scientific correspondence, many of these represent the initial nucleus of the considerable patrimony of the Natural History Museum of Venice Giancarlo Ligabue.